A proof of Reidemeister-Singer's theorem by Cerf's methods: Proof of Theorem

-${}$\bull\\ } \end{rien} \begin{cor} Let $(f_o,X)$ be a Morse function with a pseudo-gradient with no $i/j$ connecting orbit, $ \ j>i$.
-Then there exists a path $(f_t)_{t\in[0,1]}$ of Morse functions such that $f_1$ is ordered and $X$ is a pseudo-gradient of $f_t$ for every $t\in [0,1]$. \end{cor}
+\begin{cor} Let $(f_0,X)$ be a Morse function with a pseudo-gradient having no $j/i$ connecting orbit, $j<i$.
+Then there exists a path $(f_t)_{t\in[0,1]}$ of Morse functions issued from $f_0$ such that $f_1$ is ordered and the same vector field $X$ is a pseudo-gradient of $f_t$ for every $t\in [0,1]$. \end{cor}